 - Connection of unauthorized equipment to the campus network, including hubs, routers, and switches.

-- Making or using illegal copies of copyrighted materials or software, store such copies on College systems, or transmit them over the College network.
+- Making or using illegal copies of copyrighted materials or software, store such copies on University systems, or transmit them over the University network.

 - Using mail or messaging services to harass, offend, or intimidate another person, for example, by broadcasting unsolicited messages, by repeatedly sending unwanted mail, or by using someone else’s name or user ID.